What is Cash Management in Accounting?

-Since the payment is done in 60 days and realization is made for debtors and inventory in 40 days, there is idle cash for 20 days.
+Since the payment is made in 60 days and realization is made for debtors and inventory in 40 days, there is idle cash for 20 days.
 In order to optimally utilize the same, the company should find an opportunity to invest and maximize profitability.

 The company should ensure the sufficiency of cash to meet the current obligations and also make sure that there is no underutilization of funds.
 It has to strike a balance between liquidity and profitability.
-Also, the businesses depend majorly on debtors and if a debt turns bad it can impact the cash flows.
+Also, the businesses depend majorly on debtors, and if a debt turns bad, it can impact the cash flows.
 Therefore, they also help in determining enough provisions for contingencies.

-The following are the major benefits of cash management in accounting.
+The following are the major benefits –

-- Allows adequate availability of cash for business purposes.
+- Allows adequate availability of cash for business purposes;

 - It helps in planning for capital expenditure.

 - Enables to take advantage of opportunities by using idle cash.

 - It is very time consuming and requires specified skills.